Coca-Cola: Franchised production model

-The actual production and distribution of Coca-Cola follows a franchising model.
+The production and distribution of Coca-Cola follows a franchising model.
 The Coca-Cola Company only produces a syrup concentrate, which it sells to bottlers throughout the world, who hold Coca-Cola franchises for one or more geographical areas.
 The bottlers produce the final drink by mixing the syrup with filtered water and sweeteners, putting the mixture into cans and bottles, and carbonating it, which the bottlers then sell and distribute to retail stores, vending machines, restaurants, and foodservice distributors.

 The Coca-Cola Company owns minority shares in some of its largest franchises, such as Coca-Cola Enterprises, Coca-Cola Amatil, Coca-Cola Hellenic Bottling Company, and Coca-Cola FEMSA, as well as some smaller ones, such as Coca-Cola Bottlers Uzbekistan, but fully independent bottlers produce almost half of the volume sold in the world.

 Independent bottlers are allowed to sweeten the drink according to local tastes.

-The bottling plant in Skopje, Macedonia, received the 2009 award for "Best Bottling Company".